 Featuring Hong Kong's railway history with disused train carriages for the kids.

-A museum detailing Hong Kong's coast defence over six centuries.
+A museum detailing Hong Kong's coastal defence over six centuries.

 Places offering free English tours